HomeHealth ConditionsCancerDoes hair dye really cause cancer?

 No significant association between hair dyes and most cancers

-The latest results from the Nurses’ Health Study was published in the British Medical Journal.
+The latest results from the Nurses’ Health Study were published in the British Medical Journal.

 During 36 years of follow-up, 20,805 solid cancers, 1,807 hematopoietic cancers, 22,560 basal cell carcinomas, and 2,792 cutaneous squamous cell carcinomas were reported.
 Dr Yin Zhang, who led the research, stated, “We observed no positive association between personal permanent hair dye use and risk of most cancers or cancer-related mortality.”